Game Theory & the Transformation of Family Law

 Dr. Waldron is a founding member of the Wisconsin Chapter of the Association of Family and Conciliation Courts (AFCC) and is currently on the board of the chapter.
 He has also served on the board of the Wisconsin Inter-professional Committee on Divorce.
 His current practice is devoted to serving as court appointed expert, performing custody evaluations and testifying to social science research, divorce mediation, coparenting counseling, and specialty counseling for problems associated with divorce.

-Allan R. Koritzinsky is a retired partner with Foley & Lardner LLP and was a member of the General Commercial Litigation, Tax & Individual Planning and Estates & Trusts Practice Teams.
+Allan R. Koritzinsky is a retired partner with Foley & Lardner LLP where he was a member of the General Commercial Litigation, Tax & Individual Planning and Estates & Trusts Practice Teams.
 He was also the chair of the law firm’s Family Law Team.
-As a family law attorney representing individual clients for over 44 years, Mr. Koritzinsky has focused on divorce law, alternative dispute resolution and works with colleagues in estate and business planning and real estate transactions.
+As a family law attorney representing individual clients for over 47 years, Mr. Koritzinsky focused on divorce law and alternative dispute resolution.
+He also worked with colleagues in estate and business planning and real estate transactions.
 He also had experience in tax, valuation and fiduciary litigation matters.
 A native of Wisconsin, Mr. Koritzinsky earned his undergraduate degree in history and his law degree from the University of Wisconsin – Madison.
 He is admitted to practice law before the United States District Court for the Eastern and Western Districts of Wisconsin, United States Courts of Military Review and Appeals in Washington, D.C., the United States Seventh Circuit Court of Appeals and the United States Supreme Court.

-Mr. Koritzinsky has authored or co-authored numerous articles and books (including Tax Strategies in Divorce and Family Law Casenotes & Quotes) and lectured in lawyer and judicial continuing education seminars throughout his career.
-He was also a Lecturer/Instructor at the University of Wisconsin Law School, teaching Evidence, Civil Procedure, Alternative Dispute Resolution and Real Estate.
+He has lectured in lawyer and judicial continuing education seminars throughout his career and was a Lecturer/Instructor at the University of Wisconsin Law School.
 While in Viet Nam (1967-1968), he taught full semester courses in Comparative Law and Introduction to American Law at the University of Saigon Law School.

 Praise for Game Theory and the Transformation of Family Law